 A second visitor visits the same Pardot Landing Page via a social media link which has been sent from Pardot using the campaign ‘Twitter’.
 When they fill in the form and become a Prospect in Pardot, their Conversion Point is the Landing Page, but their Source Campaign will be set as ‘Twitter’ as this was their first interaction, even though it happened before they became a Prospect.

 Pardot Campaigns are used to track Activities and use Pardot’s first-touch attribution model.
-A Prospect’s Source Campaign will remain constant throughout their life in your database (unless deliberately changed) and, if they subsequently become a customer, any revenue will be attributed back to their Source Campaign.
+Therefore, a Prospect’s Source Campaign will remain constant throughout their life in your database (unless it’s deliberately changed).
+If they subsequently become a customer, any revenue will be attributed back to their Source Campaign.
 This can be seen in the Pardot Campaigns Report:

 The first thing to learn about Salesforce Campaigns is that they are completely separate and different from Pardot Campaigns.
 In almost every way.
-There is no direct relationship between a Pardot Campaign and a Salesforce Campaign, and they are used to track and report on different aspects.
+There is no direct relationship between them and they are used to track and report on different aspects.